lucascolley/lucascolley.github.io/lucascolley/content/about.md

 I am open to opportunities in the fields of Computer Science and Software Engineering, as well as their intersections with Philosophy, Politics, and Music.

-I am particularly interested in opportunities to apply my skills to empower workers and grassroots community organisations in the face of corporate hell.
+I would be particularly interested in any opportunities to apply my skills to empower workers and grassroots community organisations in the face of corporate hell.

 ## Other Interests